Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 Before the detail, the conclusion - because most CEOs reading this already have context and just need a framework.

-Use an offshore VA service if:
+Use a Tier 1 or Tier 2 offshore service if:

-Use a specialist EA agency if:
+Use a Tier 3 specialist EA agency if:

 For most CEOs and founders operating across Europe at scale, the second category is the right one.
 The rest of this page explains why, with numbers.